ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-BLOB is a binary data type that can vary in length up to 4GB-1byte and is intedned for use in storing large amounts of binary data.
+BLOB is a binary data type that can vary in length up to 4GB-1byte and is intended for use in storing large amounts of binary data.

 For more detailed information about the FIXED and VARIABLE clauses, please refer to the "FIXED/VARIABLE OPTIONS" and "IN ROW Clauses" sections above.